fbrausse/smlp/utils/poly/README.md

 Options [defaults]:
   -1           use single objective from GEN instead of all H5-NN outputs [no] -a ALPHA     additional ALPHA constraints restricting candidates *and*
-               counter-examples (only points in regions satsifying ALPHA are considered counter-examples to safety); can be given multiple times, the conjunction of all is used [true] -b BETA      additional BETA constraints restricting candidates and safe
+               counter-examples (only points in regions satisfying ALPHA are considered counter-examples to safety); can be given multiple times, the conjunction of all is used [true] -b BETA      additional BETA constraints restricting candidates and safe